Canci1is/Zeppelin-MacOS/README.md

 Type in `docker-compose -f docker-compose.standalone.yml up -d --build` in the terminal. wait until everything is Healthy, created, or running.
 (MAKE SURE SAFARI HAS DONT WARN HTTP (INSECURE WEBSITES)
 Now go to http://localhost:80 (allow docker on firewall protection if it doenst work) Now, Go to https://setuptoolzep.github.io
+Put in all the values, and copy oaste onto the Config.
+Find all other commands and things from https://zeppelin.wiki/  **AND FROM**  https://zeppelin.gg/docs
+That's it for now.
+Bye, wish you good luck.
+To get support, join the server https://discord.com/invite/UeTCfaK and ask for help.
+Made with a lot of time by `invalidsyntaxerror`.